Afrrcyn/compYear2/progLanguagesParadigm/Functional Programming.md

 ```

 >[!info]- Answer
 > `w` will equal `5` and that's because, the function is defined just after setting `x = 5` and once defined the function cannot really be changed.
+The *function* being talked around here is `let f = \n -> x` .
+If we call `f 0`, then of course it will return 5 as it goes back to where `f` was defined and the last saved value for `x` back then was just 5.